PRAgarawal/marsrover/README.md

 You can also access the application via a react UI available at <base_url>/

 ### Running the service
+#### Prerequisites
+If you don't already have them, you will need to install
+- Maven
+- A Java 11 runtime
+- Docker

 Two environment variables should be configured in order for the application to run properly:
 - `BASE_URL`: This is the base URL of the application.
 Unless this is deployed remotely, this should typically be set to `http://localhost:8080`, which is also the default value.
 - `NASA_API_KEY`: Any API key generated on [the NASA website](https://api.nasa.gov/).